heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 There is also an opportunity to simplify the boilerplate considerably by providing a `PopulationManager` that encapsulates much of the setup work.
-This would make it easier to get started with the library, choosing sensible defaults for most options and exposing an opportunity to override the parts that you need.
-In practice, most users would only want to provide a custom `Environment` and override some default option.
+This would make it easier to get started with the library, choosing sensible defaults for most options and allowing users to override the parts that they need.
+In practice, most users would only want to provide a custom `Environment` and override some default options.

 ## Conclusion